DoctorHowser/biscayne-redux-saga/README.md

 The UI should open in your default web browser to the correct URL.
 If not, open [localhost:3000](http://localhost:3000) in your web browser.

-> **NOTE:** The key combination `ctrl-c` will stop your server from running.
+> **NOTE:** The key combination `ctrl-c` will stop your server/client from running.
 Whichever current Node.js process is running in that terminal will stop on macOS.

 Follow along with your instructor to create a splendid Atomic Element application!
 Happy Priming!